kwsong/cs160su23/syllabus.md

 Using design methodologies and technical skills learned during the first five weeks, students will work in groups of 3-4 for the last three weeks to ideate, prototype and implement a final project.
 Students will choose their own design methodologies and project topic within a theme.
 During the last three weeks, final project studio will take the place of lecture and studio on Monday-Thursday.
 Final project studio provides in-class time for teams to work together and receive feedback from course staff.

 ### Midterm Check-in, Final Evaluation, and Peer Assessments
+There will be a midterm and final course survey distributed during Week 4 and 8, respectively, to help us understand how the course is going for you and how to improve it in future iterations.
+Completion of these surveys will allow you to drop your lowest quiz score (see [Grade Breakdown](#grade-breakdown)).

+At the end of each group project (Project 3, Project 4, and the Final Project), you will also be asked to complete a Peer Assessment letting us know how things went from your perspective.
+This will be a part of your project grade and will be used to adjust individual scores within groups, if necessary.

 ---